Advocates: California's school budget still leaves rising special education costs to districts

 Democratic gubernatorial candidate Gavin Newsom has indicated support for universal preschool, while Republican John Cox has rejected the idea of more spending on schools.

-Special education funding is $145 million of Fresno Unified's $1 billion budget.
-At Clovis Unified, special education spending represents 16.5 percent of the district's general fund expenditures.
+Special education funding is $145 million of Fresno Unified's $1 billion budget, or about 14.5 percent.
+At Clovis Unified, special education spending represents 16.5 percent of the district's general fund expenditures — about $75 million.
+Although state and federal grants are meant to pay up to 40 percent of these costs each, advocates say that's not the case.

+"Federal grants have never come close to this commitment," Ward said.
+"For all of California, the Federal grant covers only 9% of the costs, the state 27%, and school districts pay the remaining 64% of the costs."

 Facilities construction is another aspect of special education that’s paid for locally, through bond measures like Measure Q and Measure X, according to Alex Belanger, assistant superintendent for facilities at Fresno Unified.